 Wright left Star Trek toward the end of The Next Generation‘s first season.

-By season two, nobody cared very much for the Ferengi.
+By Season 2, nobody cared very much for the Ferengi.
 They were supposed to combine humor with a genuinely aggressive side, but from the moment they appeared on screen, something had been off.
 The humor had overbalanced the threat and they literally became a laughing stock.

 Michael Piller remembered that when he joined the show during its third season, the Ferengi were on the point of extinction.
 “There’s no question that most people would have been happy to lose them,” said Piller.